Azure/draft-classic/docs/hacking.md

  - [docker](https://www.docker.com/)
  - a Kubernetes cluster.
 We recommend [minikube](https://github.com/kubernetes/minikube)
  - [helm](https://github.com/kubernetes/helm)
+ - [upx](https://upx.github.io) OPTIONAL if you want to compress your binary for smaller Docker images.

 In most cases, you should simply install according to the instructions.
 We'll cover the special cases below.